 An interesting question remains behind.
-To what kind of small particles-dispersing short waves in preference-is the heavenly azure due?
+To what kind of small particles-dispersing short waves in preference- is the heavenly azure due?
 That small particles of saline is the heavenly azure due? or other solid matter, including organic germs, play a part cannot be doubted, and to them may be attributed much of the bluish haze by which the moderately distant landscape is often suffused; but it seems certain that the very molecules of air themselves are competent to scatter a blue light not very greatly inferior to that which we actually receive.
 Theory allows a connection to be established between the transparency of air for light of various wave-lengths, and its known refractivity in combination with Avagadro's constant, expressing the number of molecules per cubic centimetre in gas under standard atmospheric conditions.
 The first estimate of transparency was spheric conditions.
-The first estimate of transparency was founded upon Maxwell's value of this constant, viz. $1.9 \times 10^{19}$ .
-Recent researches have shown that this number must be raised to $2.76 \times 10^{19}$ , and that the result is probably accurate to within a few per cent.
-It has been pointed out by Dr. Schuster that the introduction of the raised number into the formula almost exactly accounts for the degree of atmospheric transparency observed at high elevations in the United States, apparently justifying to the full the inference that the normal blue of the sky is due to molecular scattering; but, although there is no reason to anticipate that this general conclusion will be are here suggested for the decision of which the time is perhaps not yet ripe.
-P.S.-The question of the colour of the Mediterranean and other waters was long ago discussed by Mr. J. Aitken -an excellent observer-in Proc.
-Roy.
-Soc.
-Edin., 1881-2.
+The first estimate of transparency was founded upon Maxwell's value of this constant, viz.
+1.9×10^{19} .
+Recent researches have shown that this number must be raised to 2.76×10^{19} , and that the result is prob-ably accurate to within a few per cent.1 It has been pointed out by Dr. Schuster that the introduction of the raised number into the formula almost exactly accurate for the degree of atmospheric transparency observed at high elevations in the United States, apparently justifying to the full the inference that the normal blue of the sky is due to molecular scattering; but, although there is no reason to anticipate that this general conclusion will be upset, it should not be overlooked that a molecule, especially a diatomic molecule, can hardly be supposed to behave as if it were the dielectric sphere of theory.
+Questions are here suggested for the decision of which the time is perhaps not yet ripe.